harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 conda activate ldm
 ```

-Now, Stable Diffusion is ready to go:
+Now, Stable Diffusion is ready to go and let's see what AI will create based on the following text:

+> A car in 2050 designed by Antoni Gaudi

 ```
 python optimizedSD/optimized_txt2img.py --prompt "a car in 2050 designed by Antoni Gaudi" --H 512 --W 512 --seed 27 --n_iter 2 --n_samples 10 --ddim_steps 50